Top Sleep Positions for 6 Common Conditions

 Problem: Sleeping in a fetal position with sustained wrist flexion results in compressive ischemia to the median nerve.

 Solution: A night splint can help prevent hyper-flexion of the wrist by reducing nerve compression.
 (3) Cock-up splints can prevent static flexion/compression during sleep, but patients who are susceptible to traction ischemia should avoid excessive extension.
-Also, avoid wearing an excessively tight brace, as this may be counterproductive to a compressive neuropathy.
+Also, avoid wearing an excessively tight brace, as this may be counterproductive to compressive neuropathy.

 5. Cubital Tunnel Syndrome